Gauri2096/Ollama_FastAPI_Chatbot/README.md

 ## Features

-- Local LLM via Ollama (Mistral by default; easily switch to Llama 3, Phi‑3, etc.)
+- Local LLM via Ollama (Phi-3 by default; easily switch to Llama 3, Mistral, etc.)
 - FastAPI backend with a `/chat` endpoint that forwards prompts to Ollama and returns clean JSON
 - HTML/CSS/JS chat UI served by FastAPI at `/` (no separate frontend build)
 - Basic chat history in the browser (messages stay in the page)